dmitrijkiltau/dom.js/docs/README.md

-# vanilla-kit Documentation
+# dom.js Documentation

-This is the documentation site for vanilla-kit, built using:
+This is the documentation site for dom.js, built using:

 - **TailwindCSS 4** (with CSS-only configuration)
 - **Vite** (for development and building)
-- **vanilla-kit** (using the library to build its own documentation)
+- **dom.js** (using the library to build its own documentation)
 - **HTML-first approach** with HTML templates

 ## Features

-- Interactive examples for all vanilla-kit features
+- Interactive examples for all dom.js features
 - Real-time code demonstrations
 - HTML templates with data binding
 - Responsive design with TailwindCSS